U.S. flag

 To reduce risks, parents can help their children set the privacy controls on their devices and accounts to ensure their children’s content is not shared with the public.
 Parents should proactively discuss the types of content and information that is safe or acceptable to share, post, and view online.
 It is important to foster open dialogue in which youth feel comfortable sharing their cyber experiences with caregivers and other supportive adults.
 Other tactics parents can use to ensure their children’s online safety include:

-• Following their child’s social media accounts.4
+• Following their child’s social media accounts.Anderson, M. (2016).
+Parents, Teens and Digital Monitoring, Pew Research Center.

 Digital Etiquette